ibmug/videoRTC/readme.md

 - Add user functionality..
 - Add filters to where in the world you want to start talking to.
 - Implement it with react.

+## Additional Notes

+- Socket io handles the connections in the server being listened.
+- PeersJS handles the peer connections and create userIds.
+- listeners handle connection/disconnection and answering between clients.
+- Only two files exist, server.js and script.js
+  This particular application is handled by ejs
+  through:
+  app.set("view engine", "ejs");
+  Note that the html is under 'views' as room.ejs, just like a handlebar.
   ​
   ​